brickfrog/justin.vc/content/about.md

 ### Technical {#technical}

-tools are tools. if it works, i’ll use it. i’ve aged out of tech tribalism. still, postgres supremacy. everything i spin up ends up back on it eventually.
+tools are tools. if it works, i’ll use it. i’ve aged out of tech tribalism.

 <div class="outline-3nil">